 How To Tell If Salmon Has Spoiled

-A dull gray color, an invasively fishy smell, fragile flesh,… are a few indicators that your salmon is no longer edible.
+Does your salmon have a dull gray color, an invasively fishy smell, or fragile flesh?
+They are a few indicators that your salmon is no longer edible.
 Other telltale signs are milky residues, absence of white fat lines, and discolorations as well as molds on the filet.

 Always Store Your Cooked Salmon In The Refrigerator Properly